Sarah1207/NextJs_Chat/README.md

 # About the project
-1 / I didn't know some next features so I had to study them 2 / I had difficulties for the calls to the API.
+1 / I didn't know some next features so I had to study them (cf. next router) 2 / I had difficulties for the calls to the API.
 I've started with the users and I should have change it in order to start with the conversations